 2. United Nations Multimedia Page for Spanish – Here you can find videos and radio broadcasts in Spanish, all of which have transcripts with them, plus the videos have subtitles in Spanish, just click the little “CC” button at the bottom of the video.
 Their YouTube channel is here, they have about four pages worth of videos.
 Not bad, not the most riveting stuff in the world, but it works and you’ll learn about some things going on in the world.

-Educational Videos (lectures and documentaries)
+Educational Videos in Spanish (lectures and documentaries)

-1. Spanish-language TED Videos (118 pages of them at the time of this writing) – First contribution by a reader, and only a day after I first posted this–awesome.
+1. Spanish TED Videos (118 pages of them at the time of this writing) – First contribution by a reader, and only a day after I first posted this–excellent.
 Thank you, Dally.
 TED, as many of you know, records and publishes free educational lectures and talks online.
 The talks are in many different languages, their search function allows you to search by language, and most of their videos have subtitles, however…I did a little investigating before posting this and found that some videos had English subtitles, some videos had good Spanish subtitles (such as this one), some videos had crappy Spanish subtitles, and some videos had no subtitles at all.
 So, you’ve been warned, you’re going to have to do some sifting.

-Random Video Collections
+Random Spanish Video Collections